jcv2130/hw7/README.txt

 the bfs scheduler, we repeated the first two tests with an added task.
 We compiled the kernel as before, but with the added task of using firefox to play an online game.
-The game, slither.io, requires very frequent user input with the keyboard, as well as constant visual display updates.
+The game, slither.io, requires very frequent user input with the keyboard, as well as frequent refreshing of the visual display.
 First, using the linux-4.1.18-jcv2130-bfs kernel, we compiled the linux-4.1.18-jcv2130 kernel while playing the online game.
 Using the time command we got the run statistics: